codam-coding-college/MLX42/README.md

 The goal of MLX42 is to replace the outdated and stale MiniLibX library.

 ## Differences to MiniLibX
-#### No Images
-Instead of having separate "Images" (textures) there's only a single buffer used to draw the pixels.

 #### Custom XPM (XPM42) format
 A custom simple to use XPM-like format which has some minor differences to the XPM3 format.